mikaelkindborg/VimanaCode/design_overview.md

     A B C PRINTSTACK

 When a primitive or a function is called, the stack is read and written.
-This function, for example, will pop three elements of the stack and push back the result:
+This function, for example, will pop three elements off the stack and push back the result:

     (A B C ADD) (A B C + +) DEF